 Passerines are the most abundant group of birds occurring in North America and species of this group (e.g., warblers, vireos, thrushes, sparrows) account for up to 80 percent of known fatalities reported at onshore wind facilities (Johnson et al., 2003; Erickson et al., 2001).
-The estimated mortality rate of birds in Eastern North America due to terrestrial wind energy facilities is approximately 0-11.7 birds per kW per year.
+The estimated mortality rate of birds in Eastern North America due to terrestrial wind energy facilities is approximately 0 birds per kW per year to 11.7 birds per kW per year.
 However, due to the small size of most passerine species and the inherent difficulty in finding and identifying carcasses near turbines, it is likely that mortality rates have been underrepresented by post-construction mortality surveys (NRC, 2007).
 Mortality of these species has included both daytime and nocturnal fatalities (Erickson et al., 2001).
 A wide variety of species have been found during mortality surveys but, to date, no large fatality events, as have been occasionally observed at tall communications towers, have been reported in the literature.
+In the U.S., outside of California, wind turbines have generally been found to not pose a substantial threat to any one species of bird, though potential impacts at any facility can vary according to location and species presence.